mitselek/chexs/README.md

         *   `Hex`: A new `Hex` object representing the sum.
     *   Raises:
         *   `TypeError`: If `other` is neither `Hex` nor `tuple`.
-        *   `ValueError`: If tuple does not have exactly 3 integer coordinates or if direction coordinates are not integers
+        *   `ValueError`: If tuple does not have exactly 3 integer coordinates or if direction coordinates are not integers.

 *   `__sub__(self, other: Hex) -> Hex`: Subtracts one hex from another.